Supermarket Accident Claims

 - Take photographs.
 It is wise to take photographs of the area in which your accident occurred as this is likely to provide the basis of substantial evidence in the event of making a claim.
 Photographs can demonstrate dangerous environments and highlight occurrences such as slippery floors, poorly stacked shelves, inadequate safety measures and a host of similar safety vulnerabilities in the supermarket.
 Photographs enhance your ability to prove the fault of your accident and strengthen your claim case.

 - Begin legal proceedings with an experienced solicitor.
-Our solicitors are experienced and skilled in supermarket accident claims.
+Injury solicitors are experienced and skilled in supermarket accident claims.
 They will work closely with you to ensure that you build a strong case and achieve the maximum compensation possible for your injury and losses.
-Contact a member of our team for support in commencing your claim and an informal discussion of the processes involved.

 How much compensation will I receive?